According to statistics, there were over 57 million freelancers in the US in 2019. This number has likely grown, thanks

 Here at Hectic, we are developing a platform specifically designed to help freelancers organize and execute their projects.
 No more spreadsheets, calendars, and cumbersome invoicing.

 Instead, you can manage it all from one dashboard.
 Track your projects, prioritize your tasks, get reminders, and invoice your clients, all from one place.
 Besides this, you also get access to your own freelance business metrics so you can see where your business is — and where it's heading.

 Sound like the answer to your prayers?
-Sign up for early access and supercharge your freelance business.
+Start for free today and supercharge your freelance business.